codebasedlearning/python_course/0x02/README.md

 ### 👉 Comprehension Check - Talk with your Neighbor

-General
+- What are the known primitive data types and containers?
-- What are ...?
+- What are some important differences between containers?

-Language
+- What is the difference between '==' and 'is'?
+- What does 'short-circuiting' mean?
+- What is the difference between python-int and ints in other languages?
+- What does 'slicing' mean?
+- Is copying a list a shallow copy or a deep copy?
+- What is the difference between a list and a tuple?
-- What are ...?
+- What are 'frozensets' for?
+- What do I need to be aware of with a function's default arguments?

 ---

 ### 👉 Lecture Check - Online Questionare

-- Please participate in the survey: -link-
+- Please participate in the survey: [Slido](https://wall.sli.do)

 ---